Fujikura History

 First nationwide TV commercial broadcast since the company's founding

-Please see here for Fujikura current group companies and the products we handle.
+Please see here for the current Fujikura Group companies and products we handle.

 FUJIKURA ODYSSEY